Site Information

-The Ocean Explorer Web site is designed to provide the public with information on NOAA's ocean exploration activities, especially those being undertaken as part of NOAA's new ocean exploration initiative.
-This initiative is a direct response to the Report of the President's Panel on Ocean Exploration (October 10, 2000).
+This website is designed to provide the public with information on ocean exploration activities, in particular those undertaken via funding from NOAA Ocean Exploration.
 This page describes the general purposes of the site and its organization, summarizes editorial policies, and provides brief technical and navigational information.

 Accessibility